Gabon Express Flight 221

-Gabon Express Flight 221 was a scheduled domestic passenger flight which crashed into the Atlantic Ocean on 8 June 2004.
+Gabon Express Flight 221 was a scheduled domestic passenger flight which ditched 100 metres offshore into the Gulf of Guinea on 8 June 2004.
 The Hawker Siddeley HS 748 was carrying 26 passengers and 4 crew and was flying from Gabon's capital Libreville to Franceville via Port-Gentil when an engine failed.
-The crew tried to return to Libreville International Airport; however they overflew it and nosedived into the sea.
-At least 19 people were killed in the crash.
+The crew returned to Libreville International Airport; however they overflew it and landed in the sea, within metres of a beach.
+At least 19 people were killed as a result of the crash.
 It was the second deadliest plane crash in Gabon.
 Gabon President Omar Bongo declared three days of national mourning in response to the disaster.

-Flight

-Flight 221 was a regular domestic passenger service operated by a Gabonese airline, Gabon Express.
-At the time the airline was the second largest airline in Gabon, with over 60 destinations.
-The flight was carrying 26 passengers and 4 crew.
-Among the passengers were 7 French nationals, 2 Lebanese and a German.
-Shortly after takeoff from Libreville the crew reported problems with the aircraft.
-A failure of the oil pressure on the No.2 engine occurred, causing the crew to turn back.

-While returning the crew tried to extend the aircraft's landing gear, however it did not do so, due to problems with the hydraulics.
-Witnesses on the ground stated that the aircraft was operating with only one engine.
-Flight 221 then nose-dived into the sea.

-The tail and the front part of the aircraft separated from the main body.
-As the aircraft was not fully submerged, several survivors managed to escape from the sinking wreckage.
-4 hours after the initial impact, the wreckage sank and fully submerged, with many people still trapped inside the wreckage.
+Aircraft and crew

+The aircraft involved was a 37-year-old Hawker Siddeley HS 748 registered as TR-LFW.
+It was powered by two Rolls-Royce Dart engines.
+The aircraft was carrying 26 passengers and 4 crew members.

+Accident

+On 8 June 2004, shortly after take-off from Libreville International Airport, the right-hand engine failed.
+The crew returned to Libreville but had problems lowering the undercarriage.
+At 09:34, uncertain on whether the landing gear was extended, the pilot ditched the aircraft offshore, around 3 km away from the airport, a few dozens of metres away from the beach of La Sablière.

 Search and rescue

 Immediately after the crash, fire crew and emergency services were deployed.
-11 survivors were evacuated from the scene and were taken by helicopters to local hospital in Libreville; none had received serious injuries.
+Eleven survivors were evacuated from the scene and were taken by helicopters to local hospital in Libreville; none had received serious injuries.
 Divers were deployed by authorities to rescue people trapped inside the wreckage.
-Local fishermen, French Navy and French military also joined the rescue effort.
+Local fishermen, Gabonese firefighters, the French Navy, and the French military also joined the rescue effort.
+As the aircraft did not immediately sink, fishermen were able to rescue multiple passengers.

 Aftermath

-As the crash of Flight 221 claimed 19 lives, the President of Gabon, Omar Bongo, declared three days of national mourning in honor to the victims of the crash.
-A government official stated that a national funeral will be held in response to the crash.
+The following day, President of Gabon Omar Bongo declared three days of national mourning in honor to the victims of the crash, with the government's office stating that a national funeral would be organised.
+Families of the victims boycotted the official mourning ceremony organized by the government, which had been scheduled for 14 June, believing that faster rescue efforts would have prevented the fatalities.

+The crash also renewed debates of aviation safety and the effectiveness of rescues in the event of a disaster in Gabon.
+On 15 June, the airline ceased operations.

+Investigation

+By 29 July, according to the investigation's preliminary findings, the hydraulic pump on the left engine experienced problems, preventing the failure of the right engine from being compensated.
+In addition, documents relating to the aircraft's maintenance operations were only correctly maintained until 9 April 2004.
+An investigation later revealed that the crash was caused by the government's poor aircraft maintenance standards.